The Complexity of General-Valued CSPs: Preliminaries

 If there are no feasible solutions then $\BLP(\calI)=\infty$.
 The objective function and all constraints in this system are linear, therefore this is a linear program.
 Its size is polynomial in the size of $\calI$, so $\BLP(\calI)$ can be found in time polynomial in $|\calI|$.

 We say that BLP \emph{solves} $\calI$ if $\BLP(\calI)=\min_{x\in D^n}f_\calI(x)$, and BLP solves $\VCSP\Gamma$ if it solves all instances $\calI$ of $\VCSP\Gamma$.
 If BLP solves $\VCSP\Gamma$ and $\Gamma$ is a rigid core, then the optimal solution for every instance can be found by using the standard self-reducibility method.
 In this method, one goes through the variables in some order, finding $d\in D$ for the current variable $v$ such that instances $\calI$ and $\calI+u_d(v)$ have the same optimal value (which can be checked by BLP), updating $\calI:=\calI+u_d(v)$, and moving to the next variable.
 At the end, the instance will have a unique feasible assignment whose value is the optimum of the original instance.
+Note that in this case $\VCSP\Gamma$ is globally tractable.

 \begin{theorem}[\cite{kolmogorov15:power}] BLP solves $\VCSP\Gamma$ if and only if, for every $m>1$, $\Gamma$ has a symmetric fractional polymorphism of arity $m$. \end{theorem}

 \begin{theorem}[\cite{kolmogorov15:power,tz13:stoc}] Let $\Gamma$ be a rigid core constraint language that is finite-valued.
 If $\Gamma$ has a symmetric fractional polymorphism of arity $2$ then BLP solves $\VCSP\Gamma$, and so $\VCSP\Gamma$ is tractable.
 Otherwise, $\VCSP\Gamma$ is NP-hard. \end{theorem}